xcart/xc5-manual/en/general_setup/installation_guide.md

 ## Installation process

 This article covers the process of installation for X-Cart versions 5.2.5 and later.
 For earlier versions the process is similar; however, the installation wizard steps are a bit different.

-A video guide for installing X-Cart versions prior to 5.2.5 is available {% link "here" ref_OgodT8pE %}.
+A video guide for installing X-Cart is available:

+**Published on Jan 18, 2017**
+<iframe class="youtube-player" type="text/html" style="width: 800px; height: 450px" src="https://www.youtube.com/embed/N21P9jBh2sA" frameborder="0"></iframe>

 ### Upload X-Cart 5 onto your server